Error bounds for small jumps of L\'evy processes: Introduction

 where $\hat{W}$ is a standard Brownian motion independent of $X$.
 We aim to study the behavior of the errors made by replacing $X$ by $X^{\epsilon}$ or $\hat{X}^{\epsilon}$, with respect to the level $\epsilon$.
 These errors are studied for the process $X$ at a fixed date and for its running supremum.
 Set, for any $t\geq0$,

 Unless stated otherwise, $X$ is a L\'evy process with generating triplet $(\gamma,b^2,\nu)$.

 The paper is organized as follows.
 In the next section, we will study the errors resulting from the truncation of the compensated sum of small jumps.
 The results of that section are based on estimates for the moments of $R^\epsilon$.
-We also use Sptzer's identity to derive an estimate for the expectation $\EE\left(M_t -M_t^{\epsilon}\right)$.
+We also derive an estimate for the expectation $\EE\left(M_t -M_t^{\epsilon}\right)$, by using Spitzer's identity.
 In Section~\ref{sec:brownianapproximation} we study the errors resulting from Brownian approximation.
 The process $X$ will be approximated by the process $\hat{X}^{\epsilon}$.
 A major result of Section~\ref{sec:brownianapproximation} is Theorem 2, which states an error bound for the expectation of a function of the supremum.
 This result is the consequence of Theorem~\ref{plongement}, which relies on the Skorohod embedding theorem.